 The next time a situation calls for an apology, put your relationship first and your pride aside.
 Remember the handles shared above, say “sorry” the effective way and work towards making amends for a harmonious marriage.

-Want to know more about parenting or any family-related support?
-Contact TOUCH Family Life at 6709 8400 or click here to find out more.
+Want to know more about marriage, parenting or any family-related support?
+Contact us at 6709 8400 or click here to find out more.

 TOUCH Integrated Family Group (TIFG) is TOUCH’s newest service group, set up in January 2020.
 TIFG focuses on Family Resources to help families cope with different stressors along their life course, transition of roles in Family Transitions, Relationships & Growth, and building Family Resilience.